maleehafatima/Coloc/README.md

 ## Workflow ##
 ---
 ### Scripts 1a-b ###
 These scripts use imputed transcript levels from the eQTL population to generate lists of significant SNPs that are within 1Mb of a predicted gene.
 The goal is to pull all significant cis-acting variants.
-This step can be executed by calling script 1c, which runs script 1b for every chromosome:
+The main wrapper runs script 1b for every chromosome:

 #### Input Files: ####
+- Bim files from script 2
 - SNP annotation file
 - Gene annotation file
 - Genotype file
-- Expression file
+- Populations
 #### Output Files: ####
 - out/LD_matrix/{pop}/{pop}\_chr\_{chrom}\_{gene}\_1Mb\_of\_gene.txt